Don't be afraid to ask! If your question isn't here, just send us an e-mail at: email@example.com.

 Yes, we will have results and awards for age group finishers in five-year divisions.
 Those not receiving their age group medals on race day can still get their medal by mailing in a self-addressed, stamped envelope.
 Details will be included with the pre-race and post-race e-mails.

 Bibs can be picked up at the race start on race day.
-We will also have pre-race bib pick-up at Forward Motion Sports on April 17th (10-7) and April 18th (10-5).
+We will also have pre-race bib pick-up at Forward Motion Sports.
+Dates and times to be announced.

 Yes, there will be a sweat-check area and these will be checked in and watched over by a volunteer.
 Bags for storing your sweats will be available if you do not bring your own.
 Please do not leave valuables in your sweat bags -- we cannot be responsible for these items.